 Remember, there is no such thing as a universal bandpass box.

-Bandpass boxes must be customized for each type of speaker and car in which you will use them.
+Instead, you must customize bandpass boxes for each type of speaker and car in which you will use them.

-The design of these most complicated boxes has to be perfect, and that means you have to consider a speaker type, size of the trunk, and acoustic in the car, to name a few.
+The design of these most complicated boxes has to be perfect, meaning you have to consider the speaker type, size of the trunk, and acoustic in the car, to name a few.

 Bass tubes are known for their narrow frequency response, which means they can be really large but not so efficient at the same time.

 They are straightforward to install and can be usable with a simple car sound system to increase overall dynamic, but something is missing, and this missing part is the quality of the bass.

 What Is Free Air Subwoofer?

 The free air subwoofer is a speaker that does not require to be installed in the enclosure.
-Typically, free air subwoofers are installed in the back seat or the rear deck.
+Typically, free-air subwoofers are installed in the back seat or the rear deck.

-Free air subwoofers work best in sedan cars, and they are a cheaper option than the subwoofers in the enclosure.
-Nevertheless, you will need to add a baffle to the rear deck or back seat, depending on the place you will choose for the subwoofer.
+Free air subwoofers work best in sedan cars and are a cheaper option than the subwoofers in the enclosure.
+Nevertheless, you will need to add a baffle to the rear deck or back seat, depending on the place you choose for the subwoofer.

 Installing a baffle that will hold your subwoofer is mandatory because construction has to be stable.
 You cannot just bolt a 10″ powerful speaker to the plastic deck.
 It will simply not work.

-If you want to achieve a clear quality bass, your car should not have any free air movement between a trunk and a cabin.
+If you want to achieve a clear quality bass, your car should not have free air movement between a trunk and a cabin.

 Do I Need an Active or Passive Subwoofer for My Car?